Some people just can’t give themselves a break.

-Have you ever wondered why we’re so bad at self-care, and why taking care of ourselves is so difficult and not instinctual?
-There are countless books available on how to take better care of ourselves, so why are we not getting it?
+If that’s you, have you ever wondered why we’re so bad at self-care, and why taking care of ourselves isn’t instinctual?
+There are countless books on how to take better care of ourselves, so why aren’t we getting it?

-For one thing, our self-care approach in this culture is made out of the wrong fabric, or at the very least, the wrong texture.
-We’re taught that self-care is an external process; it means getting a massage, eating well, taking a walk, or putting on our oxygen mask first.
-All are valid self-caring actions, which serve us.
-And yet, a far deeper and richer level of self-care exists, one that is not about “doing” for ourselves, but rather about “being” with ourselves.
+For one thing, the self-care culture we hear about is incomplete.
+We’re taught that self-care is an external process; a massage, good food, or taking a walk.
+These are all valid self-caring actions, which serve us.
+And yet, a far deeper and richer level of self-care exists.
+It is not about “doing” for ourselves, but rather about “being” with ourselves.

-The most effective self-care is more about the kind of company we keep inside—the flavor of the conversation we conduct with ourselves inside our minds.
+The most effective self-care is about the kind of company we keep inside—the tone of the conversations we conduct with ourselves.
 The self-care that profoundly improves our lives involves creating an inner dialogue that’s infused with kindness, support, and curiosity.
 True self-care, as the word implies, means genuinely caring about ourselves.

-This variety of self-care—relating to ourselves in a friendly and supportive manner—is not only not emphasized in our culture, but often discouraged.
-In fact, we tend to be afraid of what would happen to us, who we would become, and how we would be judged if we were to value ourselves and stopped the judgment and impatience.
+This variety of self-care—relating to ourselves in a friendly and supportive manner—is not emphasized in our culture.
+It is even often discouraged.
+We are taught to have a critical attitude toward others—and ourselves.
+We’re taught to focus on flaws and shortcomings.
+Sometimes we’re even afraid of what would happen to us, who we would become, and how we would be judged if we were to simply value ourselves.
+Such warmth is supposed to be conditional.
+That we have value if we do something worth valuing.
+If we stopped the judgment and impatience with ourselves and acknowledged we had inherent worth, there is a fear we are somehow not being correct or even moral.
 So what is it about developing a kind and compassionate relationship with ourselves that’s so threatening?

 Isn’t Self-Care Selfish?